hashicorp/design-system/website/docs/components/side-nav/partials/code/how-to-use.md

 </div>
 ```

-It also accepts optional arguments, for example it's possible to provide a custom color for the icon if needed:
+It also accepts optional arguments, for example it’s possible to provide a custom color for the icon if needed:

 ```handlebars
 <div class="doc-sidenav-demo--short">